WeirdPov/AURA-VIRUS/README.md

 4. AFTER THE DELETION OF WINLOGON.EXE, IT WILL RESTART.
 5. AFTER REBOOT, IT WILL WONT BOOT ANYMORE.

-Made infos:
-Date: 6/8/2022
-Country: Philippines
-Owner: Weird
+Date: 6/8/2022      Country: Philippines      Owner: Weird

-Youtube: Weird_
-Twitch: Weirdddlive
+Youtube: Weird_                               Twitch: Weirdddlive